-- To ensure that larger commercial uses not dominate the new development area or existing commercial areas including the Bayview Hotel, the PUD will establish frontage and appearance standards for anchor, sub-anchor and other new buildings. - The architectural style of the buildings fronting the new eastwest and new north-south streets shall give the impression of being constructed over a period of time, as is the case of organic main streets, rather than appearing to be matching or identical. - To provide for an interesting variety of exterior materials and to honor the character of the current Village, a variety and mixture of exterior materials are encouraged. - To encourage more vital activities in commercial and mixed use areas, require dooryard areas that allow for quasi-public outdoor areas in the front of businesses for street furniture and other uses (see Figure 25), wherever possible.
+- To ensure that larger commercial uses not dominate the new development area or existing commercial areas including the Bayview Hotel, the PUD will establish frontage and appearance standards for anchor, sub-anchor and other new buildings that reflect the historical nature of the Village. - The architectural style of the buildings fronting the new eastwest and new north-south streets shall give the impression of being constructed over a period of time, as is the case of organic main streets, rather than appearing to be matching or identical. - To provide for an interesting variety of exterior materials and to honor the character of the current Village, most buildings will be wood-sided, but a variety and mixture of exterior materials are encouraged. - To encourage more vital activities in commercial and mixed use areas, require dooryard areas that allow for quasi-public outdoor areas in the front of businesses for street furniture and other uses (see Figure 25), wherever possible.

-- To enhance the appearance of the new development areas, require privately maintained planting pockets along the new roadways (see Figure 26). - To encourage more interest in business areas and passage to parking lots, allow arcades through commercial and mixed use buildings (see Figure 27). - To encourage residential activity along the new roadways to enhance vitality and create a public presence 24/7, allow overhanging decks (on upper stories) or porches to intrude into traditional setback areas (see Figure 28). - To encourage more interesting architectural texture, allow other building projections into setback areas (see Figure 29). - To provide visual interest, a variety of roof types shall be used in both commercial and residential structures. - To provide for complementary storefronts among buildings and provide light and adequate window area, establish standards for storefronts.
+- To enhance the appearance of the new development areas, require privately maintained planting pockets along the new roadways (see Figure 26). - To encourage more interest in business areas and passage to parking lots, allow arcades through commercial and mixed use buildings (see Figure 27). - To encourage residential activity along the new roadways to enhance vitality and create a public presence 24/7, allow overhanging decks (on upper stories) or porches to intrude into traditional setback areas (see Figure 28). - To encourage more interesting architectural texture, allow other building projections into setback areas (see Figure 29). - To provide visual interest, a variety of roof types shall be used in both commercial and residential structures; however, flat or mansard roofs are prohibited on commercial or mixed use buildings. - To provide for complementary storefronts among buildings and provide light and adequate window area, establish standards for storefronts.
 Awnings may be used to shield glare and provide visual interest (see Figure 29). - Signs (see text on pages 53 to 54 and illustrations in Figure 22).